Big Brother VIP Albania: Big Brother Radio

 Big Brother Radio was introduced on the second season of Big Brother VIP as the Big Brother radio show.
 The show was hosted by Elona Duro.
 In the second season, Duro returded as the host and Eni Shehu and Albana Ruçi were joined as the new hosts.
 On the third season the hosts were Elona Duro, who presented the show every Monday, Wednesday and Thursday, and Atalanta Kërçyku, who presented the show every Tuesday and Friday.
 The show premiered on 13 February 2023 and was broadcast from Mondays to Thursdays and on Saturdays on Top Albania Radio and on My Music.
 The second season premiered on 15 January 2024 and was broadcast every day from Mondays to Sundays.
 The third season was broadcast from Mondays to Fridays.
 On the show often featured interviews from past housemates and the latest evictee as well as calls from fans.
+The fourth season was also broadcast from Mondays to Fridays.